ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/how-to/how-to-get-and-modify-entity-metadata.dotnet.markdown

 # Session : How to Get and Modify Entity Metadata

-When a document is downloaded from the server, it contains various metadata information e.g. ID or current change-vector.
-This information is stored in session and is available for each entity using the `GetMetadataFor` method from the `Advanced` session operations.
+When a document is downloaded from the server, it contains various metadata information like ID or current change-vector.
+This information is stored in a session and is available for each entity using the `GetMetadataFor` method from the `Advanced` session operations.

-## Get the metadata
+## Get the Metadata

 {CODE get_metadata_1@ClientApi\Session\HowTo\GetMetadata.cs /}